wpeventmanager/wp-event-manager/readme.txt

 > * Widgets for Recents, Upcomming, Featured Events
 > * Plenty of template tags and shortcodes for use in your posts and pages
 > * Caching Support
-> * Developer friendly code — Custom Post Types, endpoints & template files.
+> * Developer friendly code, Custom Post Types, endpoints & template files.
-> * Singleton Javascript & Ajax — Save memory at client side.
+> * Singleton Javascript, Ajax & Save memory at client side.
 > * Debug Mode for Developers
 > * Actively maintained and supported
 > * Lots of documentation and tutorials